 The field trips, or retreats, are an integral part of the programme, where we introduce students to peer learning.

 The first is a compulsory residential two-day retreat during the orientation period.
 Students spend one day on a rural walk and learn about one another's public health experience.
 On the second day they form groups based on common themes in public health, which may be based on geography, disease-specific or skill-specific such as delivery care, logistics or health promotion.
 These discussions form the basis of reflections and presentations at the Student Seminar Series.

 During the second retreat after the summer examinations, students reflect in a structured way on their public health learning over the year and undertake a formal evaluation of the course.

-There is a £200 additional fee for students on the programme, which covers the cost of the retreats.
+There is an additional fee for students on the programme, which covers the cost of the retreats.